kensnyder/any-date-parser/README.md

 any-date-parser has 100% code coverage.

+### Two steps before testing:

+1. Globally install internationalization data with the following command. npm install -g full-icu
+2. Set an environmental variable with the full-icu data path.
+If the path were /usr/lib/node_modules/full-icu then you would run export NODE_ICU_DATA=/usr/lib/node_modules/full-icu

+### Testing

 - To run tests, run `npm test`
 - To check coverage, run `npm run coverage`